pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Limitations:**

-The FastQC program is limited by not being overly informative, and also being a relatively slow program to run.
+The FastQC program provides a useful glimse of the data quality and flags potential issues, ultimately data qualiy should be assessed once reads have been filtered and aligned to a genome.
+FastQC is also a relatively slow program to run, although this unlikely to be an issue of a decent server.

 **Requirements:**

-Fast QC can read files ending in:
+Fast QC can read files encoded as:
 * FastQ (all quality encoding variants),
 * Casava FastQ files^, Colorspace FastQ,
 * GZip compressed FastQ,